MUTTHU10/module-5/README.md

 # EX-27-DYNAMIC-MEMORY-ALLOCATION
 ## AIM
-Write a C program to add value 20.21,32.67 to list which already have 12.33,67.44,89.55  in that  using realloc() and print that value.
+Write a C program to add value 20.21,32.67 to list which already have 12.33,67.44,89.55  in that  using malloc() and print that value.

 ## ALGORITHM
 1. Start the program.
 2. Read a float variable.
-3. Allocate memory using calloc().
+3. Allocate memory using malloc().
 4. Display the float values.
 5. Stop the program.